team-charls/charls/doc/style_and_design.md

 Javascript: only signed integers
 Python: only signed integers

-Having unsigned integers in the C and C++ application and signed integers in wrapping libaries should not be a practical problem.
+Having unsigned integers in the C and C++ application and signed integers in wrapping libraries should not be a practical problem.
 Most real world images can be expressed in signed integers,  8K Images = (7680×4320).

 ### ABI